Rayliegh0/Market-analysis-and-kpi-s/README.md

-Here is a well-structured README file for your GitHub repository:

----

 # E-commerce Data Analysis and Customer Behavior Insights

 This project involves comprehensive data analysis on an e-commerce dataset to uncover customer behavior patterns, sales trends, product popularity, payment behaviors, and customer satisfaction.
 It employs Exploratory Data Analysis (EDA), data visualization, and segmentation techniques to gain actionable insights that can be leveraged for business growth and strategic decision-making.